-Huge thanks to Gail for continuing to be our liaison link with the LGFB Charity and making all this happen, and to Sam and Fay for officiating on the part of MKUH as well as the Bosom Pals charity that provides much-appreciated refreshments.
-The workshops – which have just celebrated their two-year anniversary in Milton Keynes – have proven so popular that despite LGFB putting on some extra workshops, all are consistently booked up for several months in advance.
+Huge thanks to Gail – as always – for continuing to be our liaison link with the LGFB Charity and making all this happen, and to Sam and Fay for officiating on the part of MKUH as well as the Bosom Pals charity that provides much-appreciated refreshments.
+The workshops – which are due to celebrate their three-year anniversary in Milton Keynes in 2018 – have proven so popular that despite LGFB putting on some extra workshops, all are consistently booked up for several months in advance.
 The workshops truly are a heart-warming experience for all concerned and demonstrate how co-operation among local charities like the MKCPP, Bosom Pals along with the NHS and Look Good, Feel Better can deliver amazing benefits for cancer patients and their carers whether at national or local level.

 Radiotherapy Unit and new Cancer Centre for MKUH

 The RT unit is still under discussion, but in the meantime many MKUH patients are still able to benefit from RT treatment thanks to our local NHS arrangement with Genesis Care at Linford Wood.
 Plans for the adjacent new cancer centre (for other oncology) within the MKUH grounds are now finalised and the building programme is due to get going ASAP.
 First, we’re due for another multi-storey car park which should take some of the pressure off us, but building of the new Cancer Centre is scheduled to happen right after the car park is up.